 - 7.2.1.
-If a student is unable to use a self-certification form (as per section 7.1 above) then independent third-party evidence will be required to support the request. - 7.2.2.
+If a student is unable to use a self-certification form (as per section 7.1 above) then independent third-party evidence will be required to support the request.
+Acknowledging the challenges in obtaining timely evidence from medical practices, evidence may be submitted up to 3 weeks after the submission date provided the delay has been reported at the time.
+However, extensions will not be confirmed until the evidence is received. - 7.2.2.
 The evidence must give direct confirmation of the circumstances. - 7.2.3.
-The evidence must demonstrate the significant effect on the student's ability to engage with work in general, or the assessment tasks in particular. - 7.2.4.
+The evidence must demonstrate the significant effect on the student's ability to engage with work in general, or the assessment tasks in particular.

+- 7.2.4.
 Evidence must relate to the assessment period evidence of historic events that occurred before the assessment period is not normally accepted without up to date evidence of ongoing impact. - 7.2.5.
 The evidence needs to indicate the period of disruption, including the duration of the impact. - 7.3.
 Appendix 1 provides examples of evidence which could be used to support mitigating circumstances. - 7.4.
-In matters relating to health, evidence provided by a medical practitioner should be evidence created/gathered at the time of the problem and should be provided by the health professional that diagnosed and/or treated the student.
+In matters relating to health, evidence provided by a medical practitioner should be evidence created/gathered at the time of the problem and should be provided by the health professional that diagnosed and/or treated the student. - 7.5.

-- 7.5.
 A doctor, for example, may be willing to report a retrospective account given to them by a student after the event, but in itself this does not carry weight as evidence, if the doctor simply notes that a student reports the impact. - 7.6.
 The University's Student Life team is only able to provide evidence of attendance when a student has used, or is currently using, the services provided by the team to address the circumstances.
 It is advisable not to seek retrospective reports. - 7.7.
 Evidence that simply states that the student has been unwell is not sufficient.
 The evidence must confirm a diagnosis and say how the illness has affected the student's ability to complete their work, and the time period affected